lucapette/website/content/writing/vim-for-rails-developers-what-you-cant-miss.markdown

 ---
-categories:
+tags:
   - vim
 date: "2011-02-16T00:00:00Z"
+description:
-description: my first article of the series "vim for rails developer".
+  my first article of the series "vim for rails developer".
 I will use the article as an index for the series
 keywords: vim, rails,rails.vim, NERDTree, FuzzyFinderTextMate, codepath
-title: 'Vim for rails developers: what you can''t miss'
+title: "Vim for rails developers: what you can't miss"
 ---

 Vim is my editor of choice and Rails is my framework.
 I think many of us have